duboc/gemini-speech-to-text-py/README.md

 # Audio Transcription with Gemini API

-This project provides two implementations for transcribing audio from your microphone using Google's Gemini API:
+This project provides three implementations for transcribing audio from your microphone using Google's Gemini API:

 1. **Chunk-Based Transcription** (`transcribe_chunked.py`): Records audio in fixed-duration chunks, processes each chunk separately.
 2. **Continuous Transcription** (`transcribe_continuous.py`): Continuously records audio and processes overlapping chunks for a more seamless experience.
+3. **Live Transcription** (`transcribe_live.py`): Records audio and processes with the Gemini Live Api.

 **Note:** Both implementations use the standard Gemini API, which has higher latency compared to the real-time streaming Gemini Live API (see `transcribe_live.py` for reference).